YosukeSugiura/ImageQualityAssesment/README.md

 ### Demo

-When you start demo, the system executes continuous evaluation.
+When you start demo, the system executes continuous evaluation and displays result on the image window.
-You can find real-time IQA score at upper left of the window.
+You can find IQA score in real-time at upper left of the window.

 ![demo2](https://github.com/YosukeSugiura/ImageQualityAssesment/blob/master/demo2.png)